mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 # Some school projects

+* <a href="../files/school_projects/GLM_Becerra_Lopez.pdf">Modeling house prices in NYC with a Bayesian hierarchical model (December 2017)</a>: Final project for my advanced regression class.
+Written in Spanish.

 * <a href="../files/school_projects/spark_survey.pdf">On improving Apache Spark's performance: a survey (December 2017)</a>: Survey paper for my Advanced Operating Systems class.

 * <a href="../files/school_projects/MetAnExamen2.pdf">Twitter network analysis (May 2015)</a>: School project analyzing a social network created via RTs and replies in Twitter.
 Written in Spanish.